aws-samples/aws-net-guides/RuntimeSupport/dotnet6/Readme.md

 The [AWS Toolkit for Azure DevOps](https://aws.amazon.com/vsts/) is an extension for hosted and on-premises Microsoft Azure DevOps that makes it easy to manage and deploy applications to AWS. .NET 6 applications can be used with the Toolkit.

+### AWS SAM CLI

+The [AWS Serverless Application Model (SAM)](https://aws.amazon.com/serverless/sam/) is an open-source framework for building serverless applications.
+It provides shorthand syntax to express functions, APIs, databases, and event source mappings.
+The [SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-reference.html#serverless-sam-cli) provides a Lambda-like execution environment that lets you locally build, test, and debug applications defined by SAM templates or through the AWS Cloud Development Kit (CDK).
+The SAM CLI provides support for targeting .NET 6.

 ## AWS SDK for .NET

 The [AWS SDK for .NET](https://github.com/aws/aws-sdk-net) allows .NET developers to integrate AWS services into their application code in a familiar and consistent manner.
 The library is compatible with .NET 6, and is available from [NuGet](https://www.nuget.org/packages/awssdk.core/).
 Learn how to get started with the